nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 `find /d 12/03/2026` - This command instructs the program to search for drugs in the inventory based on the expiry date criteria and the keyword "12/03/2026."

+`find /s PARC3189` - This command instructs the program to search for drugs in the inventory based on the serial number criteria and the keyword "PARC3189."

 2. **Method Execution:** The `execute()` method within the "FindCommand" class is called.
 It takes the provided keyword and criterion as input.